 These days, liquorice root is best known for its use in flavouring confectionery.
 This is no surprise, as liquorice contains the compound glycyrrhizin, which is 30-50 fifty times sweeter than sugar.

 This same super-sweet substance is now scientifically recognised for its medicinal value and health benefits.
 In fact, liquorice was dubbed the “Medicinal plant of 2012”.
-Several research studies published in the past few years have hailed liquorice as a remedial substance for ailments such as inflammatory stomach conditions, indigestion, sore throat, and—most recently—even diabetes.
-Liquorice can be used in its root form, as an extract, or as a candy.
-Liquorice roots contain dried rhizomes.
-Boiling the liquorice root and extracting the remains, which when solidified, make the liquorice extract found in our imported liquorice products.
+Several research studies published in the past few years have hailed liquorice as a remedial substance for ailments such as inflammatory stomach conditions, indigestion, sore throat, and recently even diabetes.

-Liquorice root and its extract are known for its antiviral, antibacterial, anti-inflammatory, antispasmodic, antioxidant, antidepressant, demulcent and expectorant activity.
-Due to its remarkable healing components, liquorice root has been used in the treatment of many minor to severe health conditions which include asthma, body odour, chronic fatigue, depression, obesity, sore throats, coughs, colds & flu symptoms, bronchitis, gingivitis and tooth decay, sores, infections caused by viruses such as hepatitis, fungal infections, athlete's foot, heartburn, constipation, peptic ulcer, liver problems, emphysema, psoriasis, shingles, skin rash, hyperpigmentation, baldness, tuberculosis, yeast infections, hormone regulation, mood swings, hot flashes associated with menopause, PMS, muscle cramps, prostate enlargement, bursitis, tendinitis, gout, and rheumatoid arthritis.
+Liquorice root has been used in the treatment of many health conditions including asthma, body odour, chronic fatigue, depression, obesity, sore throats, coughs, colds & flu symptoms, bronchitis, gingivitis and tooth decay, sores, infections caused by viruses such as hepatitis, fungal infections, athlete's foot, heartburn, constipation, peptic ulcer, liver problems, emphysema, psoriasis, shingles, skin rash, hyperpigmentation, baldness, tuberculosis, yeast infections, hormone regulation, mood swings, hot flashes associated with menopause, PMS, muscle cramps, prostate enlargement, bursitis, tendinitis, gout, and rheumatoid arthritis.

 Whilst liquorice root extract offers a lot of benefits, as with most things in life too much of a good thing can be harmful.